Home/Seeds/Whole Cumin Seeds

 Instructions

 2. 2.
-In a dry skillet, toast whole cumin seeds over medium heat until fragrant, about 2 minutes.
+In a dry skillet, toast the whole cumin seeds over medium heat until fragrant, about 2-3 minutes.

 Cumin Roasted Chickpeas

-Crispy roasted chickpeas seasoned with whole cumin seeds, making for a crunchy and healthy snack.
+Crispy roasted chickpeas seasoned with whole cumin seeds and spices, making a perfect healthy snack or salad topper.

 Ingredients